 Open an interactive chat with Bash

-How does automated verification detect and correct unauthorized changes?
+How does an automated system detect unauthorized changes in server settings?

 Open an interactive chat with Bash